Sandra Cisneros: Teaching

 In addition to being an author and poet, Cisneros has held various academic and teaching positions.
 In 1978, after finishing her MFA degree, she taught former high-school dropouts at the Latino Youth High School in Chicago.
-The 1984 publication of The House on Mango Street secured her a succession of writer-in-residence posts at universities in the United States, teaching creative writing at institutions such as the University of California, Berkeley and the University of Michigan.
+The 1984 publication of The House on Mango Street secured her a succession of writer-in-residence posts at universities in the United States, teaching creative writing at institutions such as the University of California, Berkeley, and the University of Michigan.
 She was, subsequently, a writer-in-residence at Our Lady of the Lake University in San Antonio, Texas.
 Cisneros has also worked as a college recruiter and as an arts administrator.

 Family

-Cisneros currently resides in San Miguel de Allende, a city in central Mexico, but for years, she lived and wrote in San Antonio, Texas, in her briefly controversial "Mexican-pink" home, with "many creatures little and large."
+Cisneros currently resides in San Miguel de Allende, Guanajuato, in central Mexico, but for years she lived and wrote in San Antonio, Texas, in her briefly controversial "Mexican-pink" home, with "many creatures little and large".
 In 1990, when Pilar E. Rodríguez Aranda asked Cisneros, in an interview for the Americas Review, why she has never married or started a family, Cisneros replied, "I've never seen a marriage that is as happy as my living alone.
 My writing is my child, and I don't want anything to come between us."
 She has elaborated, elsewhere, that she enjoys living alone, because it gives her time to think and write.
 In the introduction to the third edition of Gloria E. Anzaldúa's Borderlands/La Frontera: The New Mestiza, Cisneros wrote: "It's why I moved from Illinois to Texas.
 So that the relatives and family would allow me the liberty to disappear into myself.
 To reinvent myself, if I had to.
-As Latinas, we have to.".
+As Latinas, we have to."